Teaching & Learning in our school

-We are mindful of the introduction of a new National Curriculum in September 2014.
-The school has worked on tailoring the new curriculum to incorporate the successful skills based curriculum that we use whilst ensuring that we are also delivering the statutory content of the National Curriculum.
+The school has tailored the curriculum to develop pupils' transferable skills whilst ensuring that we are also delivering the statutory content of the National Curriculum.

 We aim to be innovative in our practice to provide contextualised, stimulating learning opportunities which allow all our children to access learning.
 We work as part of local networks (Catholic Schools Partnership and Bradford West Partnership) to share ideas and resources.

-In school the children learn through a themed topic approach based on our locality with an emphasis on first hand experiences.
-Each topic where possible is accompanied with a school trip that is central to the children’s learning experience.
-In addition to this they will have a series of memorable learning experiences.
+In school the children learn through engaging and interesting topics with an emphasis on first hand experiences.
+Throughout the year, a number of educational visits are built in to accompany and enhance these topics.
+In addition to this, the children will have a series of memorable learning experiences.
 This includes: visitors into school, themed dressing-up days, project work, an assembly or a recreated experience in school.